 - The data is funneled through a series of three random TOR nodes.
 Each of these is different from one another and has a unique encryption key:

-The entry node knows the user and the relay node.
+- The entry node knows the user and the relay node;

-The relay node knows the entry and exit nodes.
+- The relay node knows the entry and exit nodes;

-The exit node knows the relay node and the destination.
+- The exit node knows the relay node and the destination.

-Consensus: thanks to its unique infrastructure, ToR is a fantastic privacy tool for individual use.
+Verdict: Thanks to its unique infrastructure, ToR is a fantastic privacy tool for individual use.
 But its greatest asset is its bottleneck.
 While we agree with the internet being free and accessible for anyone, we also think there’s a simpler and faster way to secure your online presence, especially if you’re running an enterprise.

 It all depends on your security administrator’s taste – do they like the flavor of detailed network management?
 Maybe their palette is not as refined yet, and you’re looking for a more straightforward solution.

-Also, remember that many hardware VPN issues have been resolved by their successor – the software VPN.
-A VPN connection is a great option both for home use AND business.
+Also, remember that many hardware VPN issues have been resolved by their successor — the software VPN.
+A VPN connection is a great option for both home AND business use.
 Easy to scale, simply implemented, and secured through the use of RAM-based servers, encryption, and obfuscation.

 FAQ